doctrine/orm/en/reference/working-with-associations.rst

     When using the ``orphanRemoval=true`` option Doctrine makes the assumption that the entities are privately owned and will **NOT** be reused by other entities.
-    If you neglect this assumption your entities will get deleted by Doctrine anyways.
+    If you neglect this assumption your entities will get deleted by Doctrine even if you assigned the orphaned entity to another one.

 As a better example consider an Addressbook application where you have Contacts, Addresses and StandingData: